HakanBH/scrumtool.com/README.md

 ### How to run the project
 * Clone/Download the project from this repository.
 * Create a MySQL user with username "root" and password "mydbpass" (these values can be changed in application.properties)
-* Create a new DB Connection listening on localhost and port 3306 (can also be changed in application.properties)
-* Export the ScrumTool.sql file either with MySQL Workbench or from the command line.
-* Run the `mvn spring-boot:run` from the root directory of the project.
+* Execute `mvn spring-boot:run` from the root directory of the project.
 * The application should be available at url `localhost:8080`